NZTechRally/nztechrally.nz/src/talks/nztechrally2025/quality-at-canva.md

 And once again, the feedback has been overwhelmingly positive.
 Teams love that we’re driving change through data, empowering them to improve code and tests they own.

 So, to wrap up — here are the key takeaways from this project:
-1. Capture the whyConvince people this is a worthwhile goal.You can’t drive change unless the organisation wants to change.
+1. Capture the why.
+Convince people this is a worthwhile goal.
+You can’t drive change unless the organisation wants to change.
-2. Make it visibleUse dashboards and metrics.
+2. Make it visible.
+Use dashboards and metrics.
 Drive action.
 Give stakeholders clear progress signals.
-3. Offer supportYou can’t do it all yourself.
+3. Offer support.
+You can’t do it all yourself.
 Listen.
 Solve real problems.
 Don’t just tell teams what to do.
-4. Make ownership explicitDon’t centralise the work.
+4. Make ownership explicit.
+Don’t centralise the work.
 Break it down.
 Help every team take responsibility.
-5. Communicate and drive momentumKeep it high level, but dig deep when needed.Reinforce the message.
+5. Communicate and drive momentum.
+Keep it high level, but dig deep when needed.
+Reinforce the message.
 Respect teams’ realities — but keep driving forward.

-That’s it from me — thank you so much for listening.
+I'll finish there — thank you so much for listening.
-And come and chat with me today — I’d love to hear if you’ve faced similar challenges.
+And come and talk to me rest of today — I’d love to hear if you’ve faced similar challenges.